Rosette formations as symmetry-breaking events: theory and experiment: Materials and Methods

 \subsection{Single cell tracking}

-Cell nuclei were tracked using a frame-to-frame approach.
+To measure the dynamical features of a single cell from the time-lapses, nuclei were tracked using a frame-to-frame approach.
 First, we used the nuclear fluorescence obtained with the reporter RFP protein expressed on the FUS protein to detect single cell nuclei.
-Second, the nuclei detected in each frame were linked to the nuclei in the successive frames with links using a nuclei-nuclei distance cost function.
-Frame-to-frame tracking was implemented using the linear assignment problem (LAP) method [22,23].
+Second, the nuclei detected in each frame were connected to the nuclei in the successive frames with links using a nuclei-nuclei distance cost function.
+Frame-to-frame tracking was implemented using the linear assignment problem (LAP) method.